The coronavirus pandemic explained, one year on

 Although the respiratory tract is where SARS-CoV-2 gets a foothold in the body, the virus has far-reaching and long-lasting effects on the human body.
 "Originally we thought that COVID-19 was primarily a respiratory illness," says Adrian Esterman, an epidemiologist at the University of South Australia.
 "We now know that it can affect just about every organ, with the potential to cause long-term health problems."

 The most severe cases of COVID-19 are characterized by inflammation.
 "An overexuberant immune response is what wreaks havoc with your body," Labzin says.
-Some COVID-19 cases see the body's white blood cells produce a lot of "cytokines," small proteins which are able to fight infections.
+Some COVID-19 cases see the body's white blood cells produce a lot of cytokines, small proteins that fight infections.
 They can also recruit more cells to defend against a virus.
-However, generating too much cytokines can do real damage -- and research has shown an abundance of cytokines can damage the cells lining blood vessels.
+However, generating too much cytokine can do real damage -- and research has shown an abundance of cytokines can damage the cells lining blood vessels.

-This full body response can even be damaging to the brain.
-In some patients, blood vessels in the brain are damaged indirectly -- SARS-CoV-2 doesn't necessarily infect brain cells (it may be able to) but the body's overexuberant immune response can cause the vessels to thin or leak and may result in lasting neurological damage.
+This full-body response can even be damaging to the brain.
+In some patients, blood vessels in the brain are damaged indirectly -- SARS-CoV-2 doesn't necessarily infect brain cells (it may be able to), but the body's overactive immune response can cause the vessels to thin or leak and may result in lasting neurological damage.

 Is there a treatment for the coronavirus?